 It may hurt slightly when the needle is inserted.

 Talk to your doctor about your test results.
-Your doctor may recommend more testing done depending on your test results.
+More testing may need to be done depending on your test results.

 Call your doctor if any of the following occurs: You have increased redness, pain, or discharge from the blood test site.You have severe bruising or swelling.